ropensci/visdat/README.md

 ![](README-vis_dat-1.png)

 The classes are represented on the legend, and missing data represented by grey.
-This tells us
+This tells us that R reads this dataset as having numeric and integer values, along with some missing data in `Ozone` and `Solar.R`.

 We can explore the missing data further using `vis_miss`